Vyral/base-template/_posts/2020-04-09-termites-the-enemy-of-hawaii.md

 {% include youtube.html %}

-<p style="text-align:center">Termites are one of the worst things to have in your home.
-Today I’m sharing my advice on how to handle this problem.</p>
+<p style="text-align:center"><em>Termites are one of the worst things to have in your home.
+Today I’m sharing my advice on how to handle this problem.</em></p>

 When I have to be the bearer of bad news to homeowners and tell them we’ve found termites, that’s really the worst news a person can get in Hawaii.
 That’s because, **if you’re part of a townhome or condo situation, most of the time you can’t tent the building,** you can only spot-treat the issue.
 That’s a challenging situation.
 If you’re a single-family homeowner, you can consider tenting the entire house, but it’s problematic if you have a tenant because they’ll likely have to find other living arrangements during that time.